ycrichard/Vintage-GL/README.md

 Note:

-  on linux do the following before launching:
+  on linux if there are problems launching the program, use:

+    export LIBGL_ALWAYS_SOFTWARE=1

+  or:

     export LIBGL_ALWAYS_INDIRECT=1

   on MacOS, freeglut dependent on XQuartz.